What is Carpal Tunnel Syndrome?

 What does the Research say?

 A study published in the Australian Journal of General Practice highlights the correlation between occupational risk factors, such as repetitive wrist movements and prolonged pressure on the median nerve, as key contributors to CTS.
-The study also supports micro-invasive surgery as an effective treatment for severe cases, offering quicker recovery times and fewer complications compared to traditional open surgery.
+The study also supports micro-invasive surgery as an effective treatment for severe cases, supporting quicker recovery times and fewer complications compared to traditional open surgery.

 Treatment Options